Frequently Asked Question: Why Are My Lindy Fralin Pickups Out of Phase?

 Is your newly installed Lindy Fralin pickup phase giving you problems?
-One of the most common problems a guitarist faces when purchasing new pups is getting the phase right.
-Fortunately, there are not a lot of other things that can go wrong, so chances are pretty good that if you just installed a new pickup and you’re having trouble with it, you’re in the right place.
+One of the most common problems a guitarist faces when purchasing new pickups is getting the phase right.
+Fortunately, there aren’t a lot of other things that can go wrong, so chances are pretty good that if you just installed a new pickup and you’re having trouble with it, you’re in the right place.

 What is Phase?

 If the two pickups are in phase, the sound will be full, and the two coils working together will take on humbucking capabilities.
-Humbucking means that there will be a noticeable drop in the 60-cycle hum that is very common to any single coil pup because it gets canceled out.
+Humbucking means that there will be a noticeable drop in the 60-cycle hum, which is much more common in single-coils.

-If the phase is not right, the pickups can sound hollow and thin, very similar to a phaser pedal that’s stuck in one spot and not sweeping through time.
+If it’s out of phase, the pickups can sound hollow and thin, very similar to a phaser pedal that’s stuck in one spot and not sweeping through time.
 The hum can also remain and might even double in volume.
 Pickups that are out of phase will exhibit one or both of these symptoms any time both pups are selected.

 Two things determine the phase of a pickup: the magnetic field and the winding direction of the coil.
 Both need to be correct to get the best performance from your pups.